NewsLocal NewsFinding Solutions

 and last updated

-CINCINNATI — Many Cincinnati residents are increasingly worried about crime in their neighborhoods, with many calling for city leaders to take stronger action as violent incidents continue to occur across the city.
+CINCINNATI — Some Cincinnati residents are increasingly worried about crime in their neighborhoods, with many calling for city leaders to take stronger action as violent incidents continue to occur throughout the summer months.

 "I just want to feel safe and comfortable," said Thomas Gubert, a Clifton resident.